Sign in As:

 • "Community for small business owners"

-CTA is not necessarily required as a direct call.
-Often a clear value that motivates joining is sufficient.
+A CTA does not necessarily have to be a direct call to action.
+Often, a clear value that motivates people to join is enough.

 5. Visual hierarchy

-Define one main focus: a heading or a key phrase.
-This specific element should be the largest and most contrasty.
+Determine one main focus: a heading or a key phrase.
+It is this element that should be the largest and most contrasting.
 Secondary elements should support the main message, not compete with it.
-Correct hierarchy makes the design understandable even during a quick scan.
+Proper hierarchy makes the design understandable even with a quick glance.

 6. Seasonal and thematic covers

-Periodic updates of the cover signal group activity.
+Periodically updating the cover signals group activity.
 These can be:

 • holiday versions;